-COVID-19 (Corona virus disease-19) is caused by a new corona virus, SARS-CoV-2 (Severe Respiratory Syndrome - Corona Virus-2).
+COVID-19 (Corona virus disease-19) is caused by a corona virus, SARS-CoV-2 (Severe Respiratory Syndrome - Corona Virus-2).

 The virus is human-to-human transmissible.
 Infection occurs through the inhalation of small droplets of saliva from an infected person that are released during speaking, coughing or sneezing or through droplets of saliva on hands and objects.

-Wash or disinfect your hands regularly and especially:
+Wash or disinfect your hands regularly.

 Stay away from sick people and make sure no one coughs or sneezes in your face.

 Avoid other people, wear a mouth mask and wash your hands when you have respiratory symptoms.

 When there is an increase in COVID-19 infections, it can be useful to wear a mouth mask in places where it is difficult to keep a distance of 1.5 meters.